St. Thomas Cathedral

 Commemorative plaque, Mother Teresa

-The original pulpit at St. Thomas Church was made of stone.
-The current pulpit is made of green Italian marble made by sculptors in Italy.
-It was donated by AK Leslie and his wife, Grace Emily Leslie, in loving memory of Emily's father, Sir George Cotton.
-The three figures on the pulpit are allegorical representations of Faith, Hope, and Charity.
+St. Thomas Church originally featured a stone pulpit.
+Sculptors in Italy crafted the current pulpit from green Italian marble.
+AK Leslie and his wife, Grace Emily Leslie, donated it in loving memory of Emily's father, Sir George Cotton.
+The three figures on the pulpit are allegorical representations of faith, hope, and charity.

-St. Thomas church has had a choir ever since the church was founded in 1718.
-When the church was elevated to the status of cathedral, following the creation of the Diocese of Mumbai in 1837, a choir school was founded for the purpose of training singing boys for divine services.
-Till the late 1970s, most choristers came from Cathedral & John Connon School.
+Since its founding in 1718, St. Thomas Church has maintained a choir.
+Following the elevation of the church to cathedral status in 1837, the Diocese of Mumbai founded a choir school to prepare singing boys for divine services.
+Most choristers, until the late 1970s, came from Cathedral & John Connon School.

-Famously known as the "Bullion King of Mumbai," Premchand Roychand was a benefactor to St. Thomas Cathedral.
-His generous contributions helped complete renovations, which lasted from 1862-1867 and resulted in an enlarged apse, chancel, and organ chamber (seen here).
-It cost Rs 1,63,000, which was partly raised by public donations, and the rest was funded by the government.
+Premchand Roychand was a benefactor to St. Thomas Cathedral.
+He was famously known as the "Bullion King of Mumbai."
+His generous contributions helped complete renovations, which lasted from 1862–1867 and resulted in an enlarged apse, chancel, and organ chamber (seen here).
+Public donations raised part of the Rs 1,63,000 cost, with the government funding the remainder.

-Till the mid-1950s, St. Thomas Cathedral had a huge British congregation headed by an English priest.
+An English priest led the large British congregation at St. Thomas Cathedral until the mid-1950s.
 With the steady departure of the British population and the emigration of Anglo-Indians from India, the congregation now comprised mostly Indian Christians.
-The church is headed by the Anglican Bishop of Bombay (Mumbai).
+The Anglican Bishop of Bombay (Mumbai) is in charge of the church.

 Stained glass artwork at the Apse

-Glass panels at the apse of St. Thomas Church.
-The left panel shows the 'Risen' Jesus whose wound is inspected by 'doubting' St. Thomas.
+The apse of St. Thomas Church features glass panels.
+In the left panel, the 'doubting' St. Thomas inspects the wound of the 'Risen' Jesus.
 The central panel depicts Jesus on the cross, surrounded by angels.
 Below the crucifixion, Mother Mary holds the infant Jesus on her lap.
-The right panel shows the Ascension of Jesus to heaven, witnessed by the Apostles.
+The right panel depicts Jesus' ascension to heaven, witnessed by the Apostles.

 St. Thomas with Archangels Michael and Gabriel

-The southwest corner of St. Thomas Church has triple stained glass windows showing the figures of St. Thomas (in the center) flanked by the Archangels St. Michael (right) and St. Gabriel (left).
+The southwest corner of St. Thomas Church has triple-stained glass windows showing the figures of St. Thomas (in the centre) flanked by the Archangels St. Michael (right) and St. Gabriel (left).
 Their respective names appear at the bottom of each panel.

 Stained glass work, Archangel Gabriel

-The stained glass panel with a winged figure of the Archangel Gabriel carrying lilies.
-Gabriel is mentioned in the Hebrew Bible, the New Testament, and the Quran.
-Many Christian traditions – including Catholicism, Eastern Orthodoxy, Lutheranism, and Anglicanism — revere Gabriel as a saint.
+The stained glass panel features a winged figure of Archangel Gabriel carrying lilies.
+The Hebrew Bible, the New Testament, and the Quran all mention Gabriel.
+Many Christian traditions—including Catholicism, Eastern Orthodoxy, Lutheranism, and Anglicanism—regulate Gabriel as a saint.

 Stained glass work, Archangel Michael